 It is possible to positively influence the behavior of someone on your inheritance list through the creation of an incentive trust.
 To provide another example, let’s say that you have a grandson that has struggled with a substance abuse problem for years.
 He has had success for extended periods of time, but there have been relapses on a number of different occasions.

 You are concerned that he may utilize his inheritance to indulge in his excesses.
 Under these circumstances, you could convey assets into an incentive trust.
 The trustee would follow instructions with regard to the conditions that must be met before income or principal will be distributed to the beneficiary.
 Using this example, you could allow for distributions so long as the beneficiary remains clean.

 These are a handful of the different situations that can be interested through the utilization of advanced estate planning techniques, but there are many others.

 If you would like to build on your knowledge, you have some great opportunities coming up in the near future.
-Our estate planning attorneys are very passionate about education, and they go the extra mile to share information with community members through our free seminars.
+Our estate planning attorneys are very passionate about education, and they go the extra mile to share information with community members through our free Webinars.

 There are some dates on the schedule right now, and there will be more added on an ongoing basis.
 You can really learn a lot if you attend one of these sessions, so we urge you to attend the one that fits into your schedule.
-To see the dates and obtain registration information, visit our seminar schedule page and click on the session that interests you.
+To see the dates and obtain registration information, visit our Webinar schedule page and click on the session that interests you.